creditkarma/thrift-typescript/README.md

 })
 ```

+#### Thrift to String

-You can generate TypeScript from a string of Thrift without saving to file.
+You can also generate TypeScript from a string of Thrift without saving to file.

 Note: This method of code generation does not support includes.
 The Thrift generator must be able to resolve all identifiers which it can't do without a description of the file structure.